 Yes.
 For faith to really be of any value, it must be based on facts, on reality.
 Here is why.
 If you were taking a flight to London, you would probably have faith that the jet is fueled and mechanically reliable, the pilot trained, and no terrorists on board.
 Your faith, however, is not what gets you to London.
 Your faith is useful in that it got you on the plane.
 But what actually gets you to London is the integrity of the plane, pilot, etc. You could rely on your positive experience of past flights.
 But your positive experience would not be enough to get that plane to London.
 What matters is the object of your faith -- is it reliable?

 Is the New Testament an accurate, reliable presentation of Jesus?
 Yes.
 We can trust the New Testament because there is enormous factual support for it.
 This article touched on the following points: historians concur, archaeology concurs, the four Gospel biographies are in agreement, the preservation of document copies is remarkable, there is superior accuracy in the translations.
-All of this gives a solid foundation for believing that what we read today is what the original authors wrote and experienced in real life, in real places.
+All of this gives a solid foundation for believing that what we read today is what the original writers wrote and experienced in real life, in real places.

-John, one of the authors sums it up well, "Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name."13
+John, one of the writers sums it up well, "Now Jesus did many other signs in the presence of the disciples, which are not written in this book; but these are written so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name."13

 You are welcome to sign up for a free study of the Gospel of John, which comes to you by email.
 Click here.